-To enable such an open and honest environment it is necessary to ensure the whole workforce and Governing Body feels confident and enabled to talk about issues and challenge perceptions of young people including use of inappropriate language and behaviour towards one another.
-In order to create such an environment, it is necessary for whole staff training and CPD around abusive behaviours and talking to young people in a way that continues to create an open and honest environment without prejudice.
+Therefore, to enable such an open and honest environment it is necessary to ensure that The Trust Board feel confident that the whole workforce is supported and enabled to talk about issues and challenge perceptions of children including use of inappropriate language and behaviour towards one another.
+In order to create such an environment, it is necessary for whole staff training and CPD around abusive behaviours and talking to children in a way that continues to create an open and honest environment without prejudice.
+This is in line with school's legal obligations under the Human Rights Act 1998, the Equality Act 2010 (including the Public Sector Equality Duty) and local multi-agency safeguarding arrangements.

 It is necessary that staff consider each issue and each individual in their own right before taking action.
-If staff minimise the concerns raised it may result in a young person seeking no further help or advice.
-Staff must also feel enabled to discuss issues about online access and support and reinforce appropriate behaviours online including understanding why age limits are in place on social media platforms, encouraging children to share online concerns, talking about issues that have happened in an open forum and working closely with parents.
-(Farrer and Co, 2019)
+If staff minimise the concerns raised it may result in a child seeking no further help or advice.
+Systems are in place and they are well promoted, easily understood and easily accessible for children to confidently report, any form of abuse, exploitation or neglect, knowing their concerns will be treated seriously, and knowing they can express their views and give feedback.
+Staff will be enabled to discuss issues about online access and support and reinforce appropriate behaviours online including understanding why age limits are in place on social media platforms, encouraging children to share online concerns, talking about issues that have happened in an open forum and working closely with parents.
+(Farrer and Co, 2023)

-All staff should be aware that technology is a significant component in many safeguarding and well-being issues.
+All staff are aware that technology is a significant component in many safeguarding and well-being issues.
 Children are at risk of abuse online as well as face to face.
-In many cases abuse will take place concurrently via online channels and in daily life.
-Children can also abuse their peers online, this can take the form of abusive, harassing, and misogynistic messages, the non-consensual sharing of indecent images, especially around chat groups and the sharing of abusive images and pornography, to those who do not want to receive such content.
-(KCSIE, 2021)
+In many cases abuse will take place concurrently both online and offline.
+Children can also abuse other children online, this can take the form of abusive, harassing, and misogynistic/misandrist messages, the non-consensual sharing of indecent images, especially around chat groups and the sharing of abusive images and pornography, to those who do not want to receive such content.
+(KCSIE, 2023)

-It is important that a clear Online Safety/Acceptable Use Policy gives clarity and expectations to children about their role in keeping themselves and their peers safe in regards to the use of technology both inside and outside of school.
+At Brambles Primary Academy we have a clear Online Safety/ Mobile and Smart Technology/ Acceptable Use Policy that gives clarity and expectations to children about their role in keeping themselves and other children safe in regards to the use of technology both inside and outside of school.